Friday January 29, 2021

 Every home has a water main deep under the surface.
 Usually, this is the city’s main line.
 Your home’s supply line connects to the water main to bring the water you need up to your home.
 The water then passes through the water meter, which tracks the amount of water used.
 After the water meter, the main supply line splits in two: one line going up to your home and one line to send water to your irrigation system.
 Your irrigation supply line then forks into separate valves.
 Your yard is divided into zones based on each section’s individual water needs.
 These valves control the water flowing to each individual zone.
 There is also a backflow preventer on these valves to keep the water from the irrigation system from flowing into the home’s supply line.

 The catch: all of these systems are underground.
 Therefore, if you are not investing in regular irrigation repair and maintenance, you could have a leak and not even know it!
 Or you irrigation backflow could be contaminating your home supply for who knows how long!
+If you sense that there are issues arising, you can seek help through Lakeland sprinkler irrigation professionals.

 If a leak in your supply line goes unchecked, it could waste 129,000 gallons in a month!
 You don’t want to find out about it by getting an astronomical water bill at the end of the month…